Fidelity National Financial Inc. (FNF) stock is nearly perfect except the valuation - The Dwinnex

-Fidelity National Financial Inc. (NYSE: FNF) closed the day trading at 39.64 down -0.38% from the previous closing price of $39.79.
-In other words, the price has decreased by $-0.15 from its previous closing price.
-On the day, 1594683 shares were traded.
-FNF reached its highest trading level at $39.99 during the session, while it also had its lowest trading level at $39.44.
+The closing price of Fidelity National Financial Inc. (NYSE: FNF) was 39.64 for the day, up 0.51% from the previous closing price of $39.44.
+In other words, the price has increased by $+0.20 from its previous closing price.
+On the day, 1566611 shares were traded.
+FNF reached its highest trading level at $40.71 during the session, while it also had its lowest trading level at $39.45.

 3 Tiny Stocks Primed to Explode